baker323/TroveSpace/Code/app/testing_tasks.md

 - put "for sell" mark on my collection // done
 - see all "for sale" listings of a specific item. // done
 - request for removing Trove // done
+- notification // done
+- timestamp does not work (Adam change the way to show)

 # Find
-- timestamp does not work